Student Housing University of Toronto

 From unity to community

-The design for the new student housing at University of Toronto, Mississauga focuses on creating a feeling of being home away from home, making the transition into everyday life at campus an easy and positive experience.
+The design for the student housing at University of Toronto, Mississauga focuses on creating a feeling of being home away from home, making the transition into everyday life at campus an easy and positive experience.
 Thus, the architecture is an important part of ensuring the students have a positive experience when encountering academia.

 The overall concept of the student housing is to move from solitary to community, which is an approach that spans from the way the students interact with each other to the way the building is constructed.